brittonlaroche/realm-IOT/README.md

 ### Prepare the PI
 Note: This section requires the realm mqtt libraries which will be found [here](https://bitbucket.org/We-Kan-Code/aedes-realm/src/master/) in the near future.
-Perform a gitclone by running the shell command below or download the zip file.
+Perform a git clone by running the shell command below or download the zip file.

 ```shell
 git clone https://brittonlaroche@bitbucket.org/We-Kan-Code/aedes-realm.git